sarah-cic-uk/Code-the-Future/session-4/session4-activities.md

 ## Activity 3: Style and Add Layout to your Web Page

 Using the skills you've learned for this session, change your `index.html` to improve the appearance of your web page to your preference.
-You can also change the layout of your page to add headers/footers, navigation bar, etc. Here are some sample <a href='https://www.w3schools.com/css/css_templates.asp' target='_blank'>CSS Templates</a> for inspiration.
+You can also change the layout of your page to add headers/footers, navigation bar, etc. Here are some sample <a style="pointer-events:all" href='https://www.w3schools.com/css/css_templates.asp' target='_blank' title="CSS Templates">CSS Templates</a> for inspiration.

 _BONUS: Use one of the CSS Frameworks of your choice (can be one of the examples mentioned above or something else) and apply it to your web pages._

-_EXTRA ACTIVITY: For testing out oyur knowlwdge on Flexbox and Grid you can visit these sites <a href='https://flexboxfroggy.com/' target='_blank'>Flexbox Froggy</a> and <a href='https://cssgridgarden.com/' target='_blank'>Grid Garden</a>._
+_EXTRA ACTIVITY: For testing out your knowlwdge on Flexbox and Grid you can visit these sites <a style="pointer-events:all" href='https://flexboxfroggy.com/' target='_blank' title="Flexbox Froggy">Flexbox Froggy</a> and <a style="pointer-events:all" href='https://cssgridgarden.com/' target='_blank' title="Grid Garden">Grid Garden</a>._

 <div style="width: 100%">
 <a href='introduction_to_css.md'><-- Previous section: Advanced CSS</a>